-Medical researchers and doctors do not fully understand what causes fibromyalgia.
+Medical researchers and doctors don’t fully understand what causes fibromyalgia.
 However, it’s believed the condition amplifies the natural pain sensations.
 In other words, people with fibromyalgia appear to experience normal pain in an overly painful way.

 Pain associated with fibromyalgia is chronic and widespread.
-It is described as a dull, aching pain.
-To be classified as fibromyalgia, a person must experience the chronic pain for at least three months.
+It’s described as a dull, aching pain.
+To be classified as fibromyalgia, a person must experience the chronic pain for at least 3 months.
 Also, the pain must occur on both sides of the body, above and below the waist.

 Other symptoms of fibromyalgia include: